2017-2018 SE ASIA BACKPACKERS GUIDE

 Our budget guidebook for budget travellers in Southeast Asia.
 Available from £2.99 on Amazon.

 620 MILLION people | 15 official languages | 13 currencies | 11 countries | 3 non-sovereign states

 Use our Visa Tool to find out which countries you will need a visa for.

 $30/day : The Philippines

 If you are interested in living in SE Asia read this post by Jo on Tips for living in Southeast Asia on a budget.

 SINGAPORE – Singapore

 LAOS – Vang Vieng

-World Nomads – Specialist travel insurance for backpackers in Southeast Asia.
+World Nomads – Specialist travel insurance for backpackers and people on a gap year in Southeast Asia.